/>

 You may feel like an emerging leader, or you may feel like a ‘re-emerging’ leader, looking for a reset or ready for a sprint in your development.
 This may be your first leadership development program, or perhaps it has been a while since your last opportunity to pause and focus on your development and you feel the time is right.

-Throughout WILD you will explore several critical topics, including:
+WILD explores several critical topics, including:

 Rise Together Initiative program application